• Share this on:

 The ESA also sets the minimum moisture content for different spices and herbs.
 Some buyers may ask for a different moisture content.

-This applies to powders.
-Powders are ground to pass through a sieve of a specific diameter in microns.
+To measure particle size, spices and herbs are ground to pass through a sieve of a specific diameter, expressed in microns.
 95–99.5% of the powder should pass through the specified sieve size.

 Odour and flavour